Big1533/sdl_android_guides/docs/Creating a Cloud App Store/index.md

 ### Getting the Cloud App Icon
 The cloud app icon will automatically be downloaded by the cloud app from the url provided by the policy table and sent to Core.

+### Retrieving the Authentication Token
+When users install cloud apps from an OEM's app store, they may be asked to login to that cloud app using the app store.
+After login in, app store can save the `authToken` in the local policy table to be used later by cloud app for user authentication.
+A cloud app can retrieve its `authToken` from local policy table after starting the RPC service.
+The `authToken` can be used later by the app to authenticate websocket connection on app activation:

+```java
+String authToken = sdlManager.getAuthToken();
+```

 ### Using CloudAppVehicleID (Optional)
 The `CloudAppVehicleID` is an optional parameter used by cloud apps to identify a head unit.
 The content of `CloudAppVehicleID` is up to the OEM's implementation.
 Possible values could be the VIN or a hashed VIN.
 `CloudAppVehicleID` value can be retrieved as part of the `GetVehicleData` RPC.
 To find out more about how to retrieve `CloudAppVehicleID`, check out the  [Getting Vehicle Data](Getting Vehicle Data) section.

-### Getting the Authentication Token
-A cloud app can retrieve its `authToken` from local policy table after starting the RPC service.
-The `authToken` can be used later by the app to authenticate websocket connection on app activation:

-```java
-String authToken = sdlManager.getAuthToken();
-```